-May 20 -- The Bureau of Labor Statistics (BLS) invites public review and comment by July 19, 2021 of its proposed CPS Displaced Worker, Job Tenure, and Occupational Mobility Supplement to be conducted in January 2022 and January 2024.
+August 24 -- The Bureau of Labor Statistics (BLS) invites public review and comment to OMB by September 23, 2021 regarding the proposed Current Population Survey (CPS) Displaced Worker, Job Tenure, and Occupational Mobility Supplement to be conducted in January 2022 and January 2024.

 This supplement will gather information on workers who have lost or left their jobs because their plant or company closed or moved, there was insufficient work for them to do, or their position or shift was abolished.
 The displaced worker portion of the supplement will be asked of all persons age 20 or older who have been displaced from a job in the past three years.
 The tenure and occupational mobility questions will be asked of all employed persons age 15 years or older.

 Data will be collected on the extent to which displaced workers received advance notice of job cutbacks or the closing of their plant or business.
 For those workers who have been reemployed, the supplement will gather data on the types of jobs they found and will compare current earnings with those from the lost job.
 The incidence and nature of occupational changes in the preceding year will be queried.
 The survey also probes for the length of time workers (including those who have not been displaced) have been with their current employer.
 Additional data to be collected include information on the receipt of unemployment compensation, the loss of health insurance coverage, and the length of time spent without a job.

 Because this supplement is part of the CPS, the same detailed demographic information collected in the CPS will be available on respondents to the supplement.
 Comparisons will be possible across characteristics such as sex, race and ethnicity, age, and educational attainment of the respondent.